the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_1_css_layout/_index.md

 #### Return of the flex

 Next, let's add some structure to our navbar.
-In many site, logout is separated from the other menu options to keep users from accidentally logging out.
+In many sites, logout is separated from the other menu options to keep users from accidentally logging out.
 So, let's try moving the logout button to the right side of our navbar.
 To do this, we'll use our handy-dandy flexboxes.
 Bootstrap nav components are already set as flex boxes, so we can just add the properties we want.

 We want to push the last element in our navbar menu all the way to the right of the page.
 To accomplish this, we need to change the space around the element rather than the element itself.
-Every element in HTML uses follows the CSS Box Model which includes 3 different ways to change the space around an element:
+Every element in HTML follows the CSS Box Model which includes 3 different ways to change the space around an element:

 {{< figure src="images/courses/cs10/unit02/03A_1_box.png" width="100%" title="CSS Box Model" >}}